Sirolimus: SARS-CoV-2

 Rapamycin has been proposed as a treatment for severe acute respiratory syndrome coronavirus 2 insofar as its immunosuppressive effects could prevent or reduce the cytokine storm seen in very serious cases of COVID-19.
 Moreover, inhibition of cell proliferation by rapamycin could reduce viral replication.

 Atherosclerosis

 Rapamycin can accelerate degradation of oxidized LDL cholesterol in endothelial cells, thereby lowering the risk of atherosclerosis.
 Oxidized LDL cholesterol is a major contributor to atherosclerosis.

 Lupus

-As of 2016, studies in cells, animals, and humans have suggested that mTOR activation as process underlying systemic lupus erythematosus and that inhibiting mTOR with rapamycin may be a disease-modifying treatment.
+As of 2016, studies in cells, animals, and humans have suggested that mTOR activation is a process underlying systemic lupus erythematosus and that inhibiting mTOR with rapamycin may be a disease-modifying treatment.
 As of 2016 rapamycin had been tested in small clinical trials in people with lupus.

-Lymphatic malformation
+Lymphatic malformation (LM)

-Lymphatic malformation, or cystic hygroma, is an abnormal growth of lymphatic vessels that usually affects children around the head and neck..
-Treatment often consists of to removal of the tissue, but the rate of recurrence is high.
-Sirolimus has shown evidence of being helpful in alleviating symptoms and reducing the size of the malformation.
+Lymphatic malformation, lymphangioma or cystic hygroma, is an abnormal growth of lymphatic vessels that usually affects children around the head and neck area and more rarely involving the tongue causing macroglossia.
+LM is caused by a PIK3CA mutation during lymphangiogenesis early in gestational cell formation causing the malformation of lymphatic tissue.
+Treatment often consists of removal of the affected tissue via excision, laser ablation or sclerotherapy, but the rate of recurrence can be high and surgery can have complications.
+Sirolimus has shown evidence of being an effective treatment in alleviating symptoms and reducing the size of the malformation by way of altering the mTOR pathway in lymphangiogenesis.
+Although an off label use of the drug, Sirolimus has been shown to be an effective treatment for both microcystic and macrocystic LM.
+More research is however needed to develop and create targeted, effective treatment therapies for LM.